plasma-group/pigi/packages/docs/src/spec/src/00-introduction/introduction.rst

 *****************************
 Required Background Knowledge
 *****************************
 You're going to see a lot of terms and ideas from previous plasma research when you're reading through this specification.
 Although we've provided references to these terms or ideas wherever possible, we generally try to avoid rehashing what's already been explained well before.
-As a result, you should be familiar with the general theory behind plasma and with various specific plasma constructions (like Plasma MVP and Plasma Cash) before diving into this spec.
+As a result, you should be familiar with the general theory behind plasma and with various specific plasma constructions (like `Plasma MVP`_ and `Plasma Cash`_) before diving into this spec.

 You don't need an extremely deep knowledge of plasma, but you should be comfortable with the idea of deposits, exits, and exit games.
-If you're not familiar with these concepts yet, we recommend reading through the original Plasma MVP and Plasma Cash posts, as well as the content on LearnPlasma.
+If you're not familiar with these concepts yet, we recommend reading through the original `Plasma MVP`_ and `Plasma Cash`_ posts, as well as the content on `LearnPlasma`_.

 Sometimes we have a little trouble remembering that readers don't have quite as much context as we do.
-If you feel familiar with these concepts but are still confused by some aspect of the spec, please let us know!
-We've set up a system that makes it easy for anyone to leave review comments in just a few seconds.
+If you feel familiar with these concepts but are still confused by some aspect of the spec, please let us know! `We've set up a system`_ that makes it easy for anyone to leave review comments in just a few seconds.

 *******************
 Specification Goals